 Another very successful tactic is to integrate the body.
 Exercises such as using letter tiles.
 Have the student pull down tile for each sound.
 This involves a tactile operation while reading and forces the student to look at sounds as he reads instead of the whole word.
 Students often have an incorrect mental picture of a word. this process will break that up and correct it.

 The next step is to dictate the real words the student learned and have the student write them down on paper or in a gooey substance.
 This not only helps with spelling, but it will give you a good idea if the student has mastered the decoding unit.
 You would call out words like far, dark, remark, etc. and have the student write them.
 If the decoding unit was learned, the student will recall the unit and spell it correctly.
-If the student learns one decoding unit per day success will be attained very quickly.
-If you would like more information on how to do this just simply fill out the form on this page.
+If the student learns one decoding unit per day success will be attained very quickly..

 There are more than 52 known decoding units.
 Once a child begins to become familiar with them learning will take place quickly.
 Kids who have struggled with reading for years typically raise test scores and grades in about six weeks.
 This read, touch, and write method works when all other methods have failed.